eserlxl/LLMEngine/test/README.md

 ## Test Coverage

-You can enable coverage locally without CI.
+Coverage can be enabled locally without CI.

 1. Configure a Debug build with coverage flags:
    ```bash